 Keeping History Intact

-The Racine West 6th Street Bridge, situated over the picturesque Root River in Racine, WI, is an iconic piece of the city's architectural history.
+Spanning over the Root River in Racine, WI, The Racine West 6th Street Bridge has long been recognized as a defining piece of the city's architectural history.
 Originally designed by Charles S. Whitney and completed in December 1928, it quickly became renowned for its beauty and unique open spandrel concrete arch design.